emont017/hotel-management/README.txt

 After you've saved your changes in your code editor, open your Terminal or Git Bash.

 Navigate into the project folder:
-On Windows, C:\xampp\htdocs\
+On Windows, C:\xampp\htdocs\hotel-management

-On macOS, /Applications/XAMPP/xamppfiles/htdocs/
+On macOS, /Applications/XAMPP/xamppfiles/htdocs/hotel-management

 Step 2: Add all the changed files to be saved: